 1. Loose Carrier Bearing

-The driveshaft sits between the transmission/transfer case and the differential, and on many vehicles it has two u-joints.
-On extended vehicles or vehicles with extended wheelbases, the driveshaft is longer and has at least three u-joints and a carrier bearing.
-The carrier bearing adds support to the center of the driveshaft, mitigating balance issues and creating less opportunity for flex or vibrate under acceleration.
+The driveshaft sits between the transmission or transfer case and the differential.
+On many vehicles it has two u-joints.
+On extended vehicles or those with extended wheelbases, the driveshaft is longer and has at least three u-joints and a carrier bearing.
+The carrier bearing adds support to the center of the driveshaft, mitigating balance issues and creating less opportunity for flexing or vibrating under acceleration.

 If the carrier bearing loosens, this can affect the rotation and balance of the driveshaft, creating vibration.